-If you're working in a lab or taking a lab class, you would encounter many different kinds of glassware, each of which has features that make it especially well-suited to certain applications.
+If you're working in a lab or taking a lab class, you'll encounter many different kinds of glassware, each of which has features that make it especially well-suited to certain applications.
+Lab glassware you're almost guaranteed to encounter includes flasks, beakers, pipets and graduated cylinders.
+Most serve as tools to measure out quantities of liquids; some are roughly accurate, others have great accuracy.
 Knowing the differences between the kinds of glassware available to you will help you design and carry out experiments more efficiently.

 Types of Glassware

 Graduated cylinders, beakers, volumetric pipets, burets and volumetric flasks are five kinds of glassware often used to measure out specific volumes.
-Volumetric pipets, flasks and burets are the most accurate; these are typically calibrated to a high level of accuracy.
+Volumetric pipets, flasks and burets are the most accurate; the glassware makers calibrate these to a high level of accuracy.
 The accuracy is usually measured in terms of the tolerance, which is the uncertainty in a measurement made with the glassware.
 Class A volumetric glassware has a lower tolerance than Class B; for class A, the tolerance can be as low as 0.08 ml for a 100 ml flask or pipet.
 Generally, measurements with class A volumetric glassware can be considered reliable to two places after the decimal point.

 Graduated Cylinders and Beakers

-Graduated cylinders, beakers and Erlenmeyer flasks are less accurate than volumetric glassware.
+Graduated cylinders, beakers and Erlenmeyer flasks have less accuracy than volumetric glassware.
 Graduated cylinders can generally be considered reliable to within 1 percent.
-Beakers and Erlenmeyer flasks should not be used to measure volume unless a very crude estimate is desired because their accuracy for volume measurements is so poor.
+Beakers and Erlenmeyer flasks should not be used to measure volume unless you need only a very crude estimate because their accuracy for volume measurements is so poor.
 They can hold a much larger volume than any of the other types of glassware, however, which makes them useful for mixing solutions.